indigoMac/A3C_for_Kung_Fu/README.md

-# A3C for Kung Fu
+# Asynchronous Advantage Actor-Critic for Kung Fu
 This project demonstrates how to use the Asynchronous Advantage Actor-Critic (A3C) algorithm to solve the Kung Fu Master game, a classic arcade game that provides a challenging environment for reinforcement learning.
 The code is implemented in Python using the Gymnasium library for the environment and PyTorch for building the neural network.

 ## Key Features